Creamy Chicken in White Sauce Recipe

 - Next, add the flour and saute for 30 seconds to a minute on medium heat.
 Stir to prevent it from burning or becoming too dark.

-- Return the chicken back to the pan.
+- Return the chicken to the pan.
 Simmer chicken on one side for 2 minutes on low heat.
 Turn over and cook the other side for another 2 minutes.

 - Turn the heat to medium-low, and add the cream and parsley.
 Followed by the lemon juice.
 Taste and adjust seasoning.